torvalds/linux/Documentation/core-api/list.rst

 oneself with other in-kernel generic data structures, especially for concurrent accesses, is highly encouraged.

-Linux implementation of doubly linked lists
+GNU/Linux implementation of doubly linked lists
 ===========================================

-Linux's linked list implementations can be used by including the header file ``<linux/list.h>``.
+GNU/Linux's linked list implementations can be used by including the header file ``<linux/list.h>``.

 The doubly-linked list will likely be the most familiar to many readers.
 It's a list that can efficiently be traversed forwards and backwards.

-The Linux kernel's doubly-linked list is circular in nature.
+The GNU/Linux kernel's doubly-linked list is circular in nature.
 This means that to get from the head node to the tail, we can just travel one edge backwards.
 Similarly, to get from the tail node to the head, we can simply travel forwards "beyond" the tail and arrive back at the head.